helium/HIP/0129-mobile-carrier-beta.md

 ## Summary

-This Helium Improvement Proposal introduces the concept of a "Beta Carrier" and proposes that all MOBILE Wi-Fi Hotspots be opted in, by default, to service Beta Carrier subscribers, with the option to opt out at any time by the Hotspot operator.
-This HIP specifically reverses the restriction placed on Hotspot firmware manufacturers requiring that unrewarded traffic must be intentionally enabled by Hotspot operators.
+This Helium Improvement Proposal introduces the concept of a "Beta Carrier" and proposes that all MOBILE Wi-Fi Hotspots be remotely opted in to service Beta Carrier subscribers, with the ability of the Hotspot operator to opt out thereafter.
+This HIP specifically and uniquely contravenes the restriction placed on Hotspot firmware manufacturers requiring that unrewarded traffic must be intentionally enabled by Hotspot operators for the purpose of expanding the service.

 ## Motivation